vicgarcia/kaavii/README.md

 ### Kaavii\Redis

 The Kaavii\Redis class will be your starting point for using Kaavii.
-This class provides a sort factory functionality for creating configured \Redis objects.
+This class provides a globally accessible array for Redis configuration data as well as access to a factory method for creating \Redis client objects.

 To use it, you provide an array of configuration data, either as a global configuration or as a parameter to the factory method call.